If you haven’t received your copy by 10th December 2015, please let us know. (e-mail Administrator firstname.lastname@example.org

 ARTEMISpoetry at Abegail Morley blogspot

-Submission is open to non-members.
+Submission is open to women only, including non-members.
 We aim to publish new work, so submissions should be unpublished (by ‘published’ we mean: in print, on the internet or by way of media broadcast or on CD), and not ‘out in submission’ elsewhere, whether to magazines or competitions.

-Editors for Issue 10 are: General & Artwork – Dilys Wood and Myra Schneider; Poetry – Anne Cluysenaar.
+Editors for Issue 16 are: General & Artwork – Dilys Wood and Gill Learner; Poetry – Maggie Sawkins.

 Readers’ Letters are invited.
 Comments on the journal’s content or anything you would like to see discussed in relation to women’s writing. (max 100 words).